TBouder/fizzBuzz-Challenge/README.md

 > * str1 and str2 must not be empty
 > * limit must not be 0
 > * limit must not be negative

+> ##### getChallengeStatistiques
+> Get the most used request and the number of hits for this request.
+Request must be a GET request.
+`curl -X GET localhost:8000/getChallengeStatistiques/`
+>
+>Reponse example : `{"hits":1,"int1":3,"int2":5,"limit":10,"str1":"fizz","str2":"buzz"}`